-- High bioavailability and high dosing accuracy Our studies conducted to date have demonstrated that the RaniPill capsule delivers biologics with high bioavailability and high dosing accuracy.
-This level of bioavailability is significantly higher than that of currently marketed chemistry-based oral biologics, the best attempts of which to our awareness have resulted in peptides being delivered with only low single-digit bioavailability. - Protective coating avoids deployment in the stomach The proprietary protective coating formulation is pH-sensitive, enabling the RaniPill capsule to maintain its integrity through the acidic environment in the stomach for deployment in the small intestine. - Protection of the drug prior to delivery The microneedle and drug are protected from intestinal fluid until delivery, and then the rapid injection of the microneedle into the intestinal wall during delivery provides for little or no exposure of the microneedle or drug to intestinal fluid.
-This technique serves to overcome the body's natural mechanisms that break biologics down in the harsh GI environment and thus block biologics from reaching the blood stream from within the intestine. - Delivery in both fed and fasted states The RaniPill capsule is designed to deliver the drug payload regardless of whether the patient ingests the RaniPill capsule with or without food, which we expect will allow for more flexible dosing regimens and improved patient adherence to a given regimen.
+- High bioavailability and high dosing accuracy Our studies conducted to date have demonstrated that the RaniPill capsule delivers biologics with bioavailability that is generally comparable to subcutaneous injection, with high dosing accuracy.
+This level of bioavailability is similar to subcutaneous injection and is significantly higher than that of currently marketed chemistry-based oral biologics, the best attempts of which to our awareness have resulted in peptides being delivered with only low single-digit bioavailability. - Protective coating avoids deployment in the stomach The proprietary protective coating formulation is pH-sensitive, enabling the RaniPill capsule to maintain its integrity through the acidic environment in the stomach for deployment in the small intestine. - Protection of the drug prior to delivery The microneedle is protected from intestinal fluid until delivery, and then the rapid injection of the microneedle into the intestinal wall during delivery provides for little or no exposure of the microneedle to intestinal fluid.
+This technique serves to overcome the body's natural mechanisms that break biologics down in the harsh GI environment and thus block biologics from reaching the blood stream from within the intestine. - Proprietary microneedle design preserves drug integrity and sterility The proprietary dissolvable microneedle is made from injectablegrade, sterile materials.
+The microneedle is designed to accommodate in its hollow interior a biologic formed into a microtablet of up to 3 mg.
+Once exposed to body fluids, the microneedle begins to dissolve and expose the biologic for absorption into the vasculature.
+The sealed microneedle preserves the integrity and sterility of the biologic until the microneedle dissolves. - Delivery of the microneedle in both fed and fasted states The RaniPill capsule is designed to deliver the microneedle even if the patient ingests the RaniPill capsule with or without food, which we expect will allow for more flexible dosing regimens and improved patient adherence to a given regimen.

-- Self-inflating balloon ensures reliable delivery The proprietary self-inflating balloon is designed to provide optimal pressure to deliver the payload.
-In addition, the novel design of the balloon positions the microneedle approximately perpendicular to the intestinal wall for reliable drug delivery, with greater than 90% cumulative drug delivery success observed with the latest version of the RaniPill capsule used in our Phase 1 clinical trials of RT-102 and RT-111.
+- Self-inflating balloon ensures reliable delivery The proprietary self-inflating balloon is designed to provide optimal pressure to deliver the microneedle.
+In addition, the novel design of the balloon positions the microneedle approximately perpendicular to the intestinal wall for reliable drug delivery, with greater than 90% drug delivery success observed in our Phase 1 clinical trial of RT-102.
 The self-inflating balloon has been designed to minimize GI discomfort. - Drug-agnostic design provides a standardized platform The RaniPill capsule is designed to deliver any molecule irrespective of its molecular mass.
-This allows a single platform design to be used with multiple drugs. - Optimized dosing regimen Based on the confirmed patient preference for oral delivery alternatives, we expect better treatment adherence with oral dosing versus injections, thus enabling a more clinically-favorable dosing regimen.
-For example, the RaniPill capsule may enable a regimen of small, more frequent doses, versus larger less frequent doses for injections, to improve treatment adherence.
-In addition, small, more frequent dosing may allow for therapeutic exposures to be maintained within a narrow range, whereas larger less frequent injection dosing can lead to large variations in therapeutic exposure, which may contribute to adverse events, loss of efficacy, and increased propensity for immunogenic response.
+This allows a single platform design to be used with multiple drugs. - Optimized dosing regimen Based on the confirmed patient preference for oral delivery alternatives, we expect better treatment adherence with oral dosing versus injections, thus enabling a more physician-selectable dosing regimen.
+For example, the RaniPill capsule may enable a regimen of small daily doses, versus larger less-frequent doses for injections, to improve treatment adherence.
+In addition, small daily dosing may allow for therapeutic exposures to be maintained within a narrow range, whereas larger less frequent injection dosing can lead to large variations in therapeutic exposure, which can directly contribute to adverse events, loss of efficacy, and increased propensity for immunogenic response.